MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsetrxdrainfragmentiterator.md

 ## Remarks

-Before calling this method, a client driver typically calls [**NetRingAdvanceFragmentIterator**](netringadvancefragmentiterator.md) for each fragment it would like to drain from the ring to the OS.
+Client drivers call **NetRingSetRxDrainFragmentIterator** to complete the process of draining receive fragments to the OS.

 After calling this method, the fragment ring's **BeginIndex** advances to the [**NET_RING_FRAGMENT_ITERATOR**](net-ring-fragment-iterator.md)'s current position in the ring.
 Therefore, the fragments between the old value of **BeginIndex** and the iterator's **Index - 1** inclusive are drained from the ring and ownership of them is transferred to the OS.
 This is how client drivers indicate receives to the system.

 For an animation and code example of draining fragments back to the OS, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).